cilly-yllic/firestore-testing-utils/README.md

 # firestore-document-type-patterns

-This Package Basically Published By Github Packages

-> firestore-document-type-patterns give you type test patterns.
+> firestore-document-type-patterns gives you type test patterns.
 > Then you might be able to check value types for security rule test easily.

 ## Installation